Listen to the Show Sundays at 1.30pm

 The Sound of Sunday on HRB

-A few weeks ago, the Daily Mail published an article with the headline "Is Blue Peter sunk?
-Children's show once watched by millions had NO viewers for an episode on digital TV".
-Lots of people thought this meant that it was saying that Bue Peter has no viewers.
+A few weeks ago, the Daily Mail published an article with the headline “Is Blue Peter sunk?
+Children’s show once watched by millions had NO viewers for an episode on digital TV“.
+Judging by the response on social media, lots of people thought this meant that it was saying that Bue Peter has no viewers.
 We sent an email via their website to ask why they had published an article with such a headline.
 There were other inaccuracies within the article too.

 We got no reply.

-It took two written letters that were by their own admission "passed around to in-trays" to get a reply, which basically said that we didn't mean the show had no viewerrs and "obviously" there were people watching it.
+It took two written letters that were by their own admission “passed around in-trays” to get a reply.

 The original article actually referred to a Tuesday afternoon repeat of a show that had actually already been on 3 times and had attracted what is the show’s average audience.

 Lost on the reporter was the fact that the repeat showing it is actually referring to was actually shown with sign language and subtitles.
-The article says that the Thursday evening livbe show had sign language and subtitles.
+The article now says that the Thursday evening live show had sign language and subtitles.

 It may be the start of our new series, but we've hardly been off the air.
 Our summer special recorded at Alton's PArty in the Park and our award-nominated It Started with Swap Shop filling our break from live shows fro the last two weekends.